Starring: Lewis MacDougall, Felicity Jones, Sigourney Weaver

 A Monster Calls is an American/British/Spanish film about a boy who is visited by a tree monster who helps him as he struggles to cope with his mother’s terminal illness.

-There are sad movies, there are tearjerkers, and there’s films like this.
+There are sad movies, there are tearjerkers, and there are films like this.
 Whilst A Monster Calls isn’t the strongest-starting affair, it features some of the most emotionally devastating moments I’ve ever experienced once it gets into its stride.
 After an intriguing opening act, the way the film takes you into deep into the mind of a boy going through a painful period in his life is staggering, and it will definitely have you in floods of tears.

 But before I get into the film’s most powerful moments, I want to start with the first act.
 On the whole, whilst it’s not bad, the first forty or so minutes of this film only offer a flicker of the emotional capacity of this film.
 It’s a tender and well-measured drama, that manages the balance between real-life drama and fantasy sequences very well, making for an interesting watch, but there’s something that feels a little inconsistent about it.